NyuydineBill/NyuydineBill/README.md

   - Developed and maintained web applications using Django and React.js.
   - Collaborated with cross-functional teams to deliver high-quality software solutions.
   - Managed and deployed applications on Azure cloud infrastructure.
-  - Utilized various AWS services to ensure scalability, reliability, and security.
+  - Utilized various Azure services to ensure scalability, reliability, and security.

 ## 🎓 Education